 Grayling Flies For Sale

 As they are normally a bottom feeder the best grayling flies are often nymphs and bugs, however when grayling are rising to grayling dry flies they are superb sport.
-However grayling cannot be teased to the surface with Klinkhammers in the same way a trout can.
-When grayling are subsurface then you would be silly to try anything other than grayling nymph and grayling bugs.
-While czech nymphs, bugs and river nymph patterns especially infected shimps with their pink colours are excellent grayling fly patterns to use do not forget to try dry flies but only when grayling are already rising.
+However please remember that they cannot be teased to the surface with Klinkhammers in the same way a trout can.
+When grayling are subsurface then you would be silly to try anything other than nymphs and bugs.
+While czech nymphs, bugs and river nymph patterns especially infected shrimps with their pink colours are excellent grayling fly patterns to use do not forget to try dry flies but only when they are already rising.

 Using Grayling Flies Through Winter